H1manshu-Kumar/shell-scripts/README.md

   ```bash
   ./delete_user.sh
   ```
-  This script prompts for the username to delete and removes the specified user.
+  This script prompts for the username to delete and removes the specified user

 - **Installing a Package**:
   ```bash